kterusaki/slate/source/includes/_intro.md

 Toggle examples for different languages with the selector above.

-Let's get your environment setup to run each curl command.
-In a terminal run...
+To get your environment setup to run each curl command, open a terminal and run...

 export API_KEY=your_api_key
 export API_SECRET=your_api_secret